Society :

 Even today as we see remarkable developments in the medical field, there are many diseases against which no effective treatment exists.
 Also, in low- and lower middle-income countries, there are many people who have difficulty receiving necessary medical care due to various reasons such as inadequate medical infrastructure and poverty.

-Under the corporate philosophy “Dedicated to the Fight against Disease and Pain,” we aim to improve access to healthcare by pursuing these goals: the development of innovative pharmaceutical products and strengthening healthcare infrastructure.
+Under the corporate philosophy “Dedicated to the Fight against Disease and Pain,” we aim to improve access to healthcare by pursuing these goals: Research and development of innovative new drugs and strengthening healthcare infrastructure.

 Promotion Management System

-We set the improvement of access to healthcare as a theme included in the materiality "respect for human rights" and the Board of Directors and the Management Meeting are managing targets and progress (Please click here for detail).
+We set the improvement of access to healthcare as one of the themes included in the materiality "Enhancement of Social Trust" and the Board of Directors and the Management Meeting are managing targets and progress (Please click here for detail).
 In addition, in terms of implementation, the Sustainability Promotion Committee, consisting of members of each division, mainly promotes implementation under management by the Sustainability Strategy Meeting.

 ONO PHARMACEUTICAL CO.,LTD., ONO PHARMACEUTICAL CO.,LTD., system